 Grow personally, professionally, and spiritually by volunteering at Kodiak Baptist Mission.
 We offer positions for summer staff members and opportunities for extended mission trips.
 Both give you the chance to be discipled and encouraged in your journey as a follower of Christ while experiencing the beauty of Alaska.

-We are in search of energetic young adults to spend their summer serving in an active ministry in Kodiak, Alaska.
-KBM has an acute need for the following specialists:
+We are in search of energetic, Christian adults to spend their summer serving in an active ministry in Kodiak, Alaska.

 Serve & Be Served

-Room and board is provided, along with access to vehicles for exploration.
+Room and board are provided, along with access to vehicles for exploration.
 Teach during the day and explore in the evenings with hiking, kayaking, backpacking, mountain climbing, fishing, horseback riding, and more!

 Looking for a way to do good?
 Consider a mission trip to Kodiak, AK, with a group of twelve to fifteen people (larger groups are possible with plenty of advanced notice).